vsriqui/burrito-builder-ui/README.md

+# Explanation

+This was our live final exam for Turing.edu, it involved making operational an incomplete/buggy react application.
+Connecting data flows with get and post requests to a concurrently local running and provided backend, and writing extensive cypress testing for the application with a time limit of three hours.

 # Burrito Builder UI

 Our company is building a prototype ticketing system for a local burrito shop.
 Unfortunately, the form dev on the project recently quit, leaving behind a broken app and little to no documentation.
 It's your job to save the project!